-To view sessions associated with the cluster, select Single Point Setup > Sessions in the navigation pane.
+To view sessions associated with the cluster, select Single Point Setup > Sessions.

 The following data shows for each WLAN client session with a Single Point Setup.

 • AP Location-The location of the access point.

 The location is derived from the location specified on the Administration > System Settings page.